willynilly/cff-author-updater/README.md

   - Mapped to CFF `entity`
   - Fields used: `name`, `alias`, `email` (if provided by GitHub)

 > ORCID enrichment is only applied to individuals (`type: person`).
-The Github user profile URL is used for the `alias`
+The GitHub user profile URL is used for the `alias`

 ---